TernaK/GestureRecognizer/README.md

 # Two-Gesture Recognizer
-Trained a gesture recognizer neural net using Tensorflow using 500 32x32 images of each gesture.
+Trained a gesture recognizer neural net using Tensorflow with 500 32x32 images of each gesture.
 The network is a 3-layer network with 2 hidden layers (1024-50-10-2).
 The network uses stochastic gradient descent to optimize the cross entropy cost frunction.
 It also uses constant learning rate.